sergiodxa/remix-auth/README.md

 #### Store intermediate state

-If your strategy needs to store intermediate state, you can use override the `contructor` method to expect a `Cookie` object, or even a `SessionStorage` object.
+If your strategy needs to store intermediate state, you can override the `contructor` method to expect a `Cookie` object, or even a `SessionStorage` object.

 ```ts
 import { SetCookie } from "@mjackson/headers";